Summer Vacation: How to Make the Most of Summer Break for Teens

 5. Practice or Learn a New Language

 Teens can boost their brain power over the summer by learning or practicing a new language.
-There are many benefits to learning a new language, such as:
+There are benefits to learning a new language, such as:

 • Improves analytical skills